launchdarkly-labs/ld-nextjs/README.md

 > [!IMPORTANT]
 > This is an experimental project to demonstrate the use of LaunchDarkly with Next.js App Router.
-It is designed for App Router.
+> This is designed for the App Router.
 Pages router is not supported.

 This solution uses the Node Server SDK and the Javascript SDK.
 It features: